faisal-gits/Simple-POS-and-Inventory-Management-System/README.md

 3. Inside the project's `database` folder, import the "sales.sql" file into the "sales" database.

 ### Running the System
-1. Copy the project files into the `priject-name` folder.
+1. Copy the project files into the `project-name` folder.
-2. Open a browser and go to `http://localhost/priject-name` to access the system.
+2. Open a browser and go to `http://localhost/project-name` to access the system.

 ## 4. User Guide
 ### Logging In